tomasSlouka/words.upforweb.com/README.md

-# Simple ToDo App
+# Simple Dictionary App

-Simple dictionary App to showcase NuxtJS and VueJS skills
+Simple dictionary App to showcase NuxtJS and VueJS skills.
+In the future, this app can be rewritten in NuxtJS 3.0 framework with TypeScript support.

 ## Run the App